 I get it.
-Your company might not have “get more leads” as a specific goal for 2018, but generating leads equates for around 66% of organisational goals, which is a statistic that speaks for itself.
+Your company might not have “get more leads” as a specific goal for 2018, but generating leads equates to around 66% of organizational goals, which is a statistic that speaks for itself.

 A lot of marketers rely on multiple channels to acquire as many leads as possible, but in most cases, it’s not working as well as they’d like.

 In today's fast-moving world of business, you need a data-driven marketing strategy to maximize your ROI.

 According to the B2B Marketers Community, finding high-quality leads are what B2B marketers struggle with the most!